About Us

 In operation for more than 30 years, our U.S. prison books program has gotten (literally) tons of free books into the American prison system, while staying entirely grassroots.
 We have no paid employees and 100% of donations go to postage, rent, office supplies and purchase of discount copies of frequently requested books such as dictionaries and vocational materials.

-Our volunteers include librarians, social justice activists, students, academics, corporate retirees, anarchists, high school teachers, writers, LGBTQ activists, justice-impacted individuals and their family members, and book lovers from all walks of life.
+Our volunteers include librarians, social justice activists, students, academics, retirees, scientists, teachers, writers, LGBTQ activists, justice-impacted individuals and their family members, and book lovers from all walks of life.
 We are united in the belief that everyone has the right to read.

 We do this work because most U.S. prisons do not allow incarcerated people to receive books directly from individuals.
 Instead, books must be sent through pre-approved vendors, usually expensive booksellers or publishers, which is why we partner with Bound Together Books in San Francisco.
 In many cases, incarcerated folks don’t have anyone on the outside who is willing or able to send books this way.
 Most people who are incarcerated don’t have Internet access to order books or money to pay for them.
 Many prison libraries are cash-strapped, with meager offerings.
 And people in solitary confinement have no access to books outside their cells.